mihagazvoda/goodreads_word_cloud/README.md

 # About

 This is a project to create a word cloud from the topics I read about.
-Great source (but not an inspiration): https://maraaverick.rbind.io/2017/10/goodreads-part-2/.

-## Installation
+Data used is from my Goodreads account.
+I reused some code from Mava Averick's post [Goodreads Part 2: rvesting descriptions](https://maraaverick.rbind.io/2017/10/goodreads-part-2/).
+Thanks!

 ## Usage
+Run `drake::r_make()` to run or update the whole workflow.